chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 ## Description
 The artifact reproduces the experiments of all included figures and tables (except Table 1,2) of the paper.
 Table 1,2 only evaluate framework-independent or third-party framework measurements and are thus not covered.
-For each experiment, the artifact produces one or multiple csv files with measurement results that can be directly compared to the corresponding measurement point of a figure or an entry in a table of the paper.
+For each experiment, the artifact produces one or multiple csv files with measurement results that can be directly compared to the corresponding measurement point of a figure or an entry of a table in the paper.
-The artifact includes an option to run the experiments with a reduced workload to test the functionality of the experiments and a full workload to reproduce the results of the paper.
+The artifact includes an option to run the experiments with a reduced workload to test the functionality of the experiments and a full workload to reproduce the paper's results.
 The reduced workload should complete within an hour on four multi-core machines in a distributed setup.
+It runs all tests with a reduced number of inputs and is therefore not comparable to runtimes and throughput achieved by the full results.
 The full workload may take several hours to complete and requires high-performance hardware.
-Different network settings (e.g., latency, bandwidth) are simulated by the artifact using Linux traffic control.
+Different network settings (e.g., latency, bandwidth) are applied by the artifact using Linux traffic control.
 All experiments can be executed using a single script and we provide a Dockerfile to run the experiments in a containerized environment.

 ### Security/Privacy Issues and Ethical Concerns (All badges)